Height discrimination: Employment wage and social experience discrimination

-In Business
+In business

 Some jobs require a minimum height.
 For example, US Military pilots have to be 160 to 200 cm tall with a sitting height of 86 to 102 cm.
 Other jobs require a maximum height or to be between a certain height range, such as flight attendant.
 These exceptions noted, in the great majority of cases a person's height would not seem to have an effect on how well they are able to perform their job.
 Nevertheless, studies have shown that short people are paid less than taller people, with disparities similar in magnitude to the race and gender gaps.

 Surveys have uncovered that less than 3% of CEOs were below 1.70 m in height, and 90% of CEOs are of above average height.

-Sexual Attractiveness
+Sexual attractiveness

 Initial studies indicated that taller men are more likely to be married and to have more children, except in societies with severe sex imbalances caused by war.
 Research by Dan Ariely found that American women exhibit a marked preference for dating taller men, and that for shorter men to be judged attractive by women, they must earn substantially more money than taller men.
 Also, the perceived attractiveness of taller men may also apply to men of average height.
-A study showed that there isn't a notable difference between the perceived attractiveness of taller men and average height men when compared to each other.
+A study showed that there is not a notable difference between the perceived attractiveness of taller men and average height men when compared to each other.
 Rather, it's that shorter men are more unfavorably viewed and the increased preference for the other two groups are a possible side effect.

 A 2012 study of Indonesian men and women found that both men and women are willing to excuse height differences by using a trade-off approach.
 Men may compensate 1.3 BMI units with a 1 percent higher wage than their wife.
 Women may compensate 2 BMI units with an additional year of higher education.
 Furthermore, a 2015 study found that both men and women receive economic benefits from having a tall spouse.

 Nonetheless, on a cultural level in post-industrial society, a sociological relationship between height and perceived attractiveness exists.
 For instance, in a 2019 survey performed by Ipsos in Hungary with over 500 respondents, the perfect height for men for 53% of participants was between 1.78 m to 1.85 m, while regarding female ideal height, 60% of respondents stated that it should be between 1.65 m and 1.75 m, indicating a predominant preference for average to moderately tall height in both sexes.
 A study produced by the Universities of Groningen and Valencia, found that the taller a man was, the less anxious he felt about attractive, physically dominant, and socially powerful rivals.
 This cultural characteristic of conferring relevance to height as an indicator of attractiveness, while applicable to the modernized world, is not a transcendental human quality.